Zyy438/FPGAudio/README.md

 ## FIR Filter

 Assuming that n represents different time indexes, the FIR filter includes a finite length unit sample corresponding (coefficient) sequence: h(n).
 The number of its coefficients depends on the order of the filter: N. When the order of the filter is N, it will have N+1 coefficients (because h(0) is also a coefficient).
 It performs linear convolution operation on the sampled past N+1 input signal units with N+1 coefficients to obtain the predicted output value y^(n) of the time index.
-The relationship of the FIR filter can be expressed by the following formula:
+The relationship of the FIR filter can be expressed by the following formula[2]:

 ![image](https://user-images.githubusercontent.com/73535458/126027545-cbea0b99-b4c9-4386-8ec0-7a2d3c402cca.png)